submodules

 Note: -j8 is an optional performance optimization that became available in version 2.8, and fetches up to 8 submodules at a time in parallel — see man git-clone

-When you clone a repository git will not automatically clone in the contents of any submodules, but it will clone an empty directory with the name of that repository, in order to actually get the contents of those submodules you have to do the following
+If you did not follow the command above to clone a repository, and instead you did something like git clone git://github.com/foo/bar.git, then git will not automatically clone in the contents of any submodules, but it will clone an empty directory with the name of that repository, in order to actually get the contents of those submodules you have to do the following:

 git submodule init